File last modified:

 As soon as the Reverend Bishop and all those who were there saw it, they knelt, for they were full of awe and reverence.
 They stood up to see it, they became sad, they wept, and then their hearts and minds were in ecstasy.

 The Reverend Bishop, weeping with sadness, begged her to forgive him for not having immediately carried out her will, her holy word.
 When he got off his knees, he untied Juan Diego’s cloak from his neck where it was tied, and on which the Queen of Heaven appeared, on which she had become the sign, and placed it in his private chapel.
 Juan Diego stayed for the day in the Bishop’s house, who kept him there.
-The next day he said to him, “Come, let’s go so you can show where it is that the Queen of Heaven wants her chapel built.”
+The next day he said to him, “Come, let’s go so you can show where it is that the Queen of Heaven wants her temple built.”
 And people were immediately invited to begin building it.

 Go to top